Rudolf Jordan (politician): Nazi Party career

 On 12 November 1933 Jordan was elected as a member of the Reichstag from electoral constituency 11, Merseburg.
 He became an SA-Gruppenführer on 3 April 1934 and was assigned to SA Standarte 36.
 On 4 September 1935, he was made a member of the Academy for German Law.
 On 20 April 1937, Hitler personally appointed him Reichsstatthalter (Reich Governor) for both the Free State of Brunswick and the Free State of Anhalt, as well as NSDAP Gauleiter of Magdeburg-Anhalt.
 Jordan was succeeded as Gauleiter of Halle-Merseburg by Joachim Albrecht Eggeling whom he replaced in Magdeburg-Anhalt.
 At 10 April 1938 Reichstag election, Jordan was returned for electoral constituency 10, Magdeburg.
 On 9 November of the same year came Jordan's promotion to SA-Obergruppenführer.

 On the outbreak of the Second World War on 1 September 1939, Jordan was named Reich Defense Commissioner for Wehrkreis (Military District) XI, which encompassed his Gau along with most all of Gau Southern Hanover-Brunswick and part of Gau Eastern Hanover.
 This gave him control of civil defense matters over a large area.
-Additionally, on 1 January 1940, Jordan was named Minister-President of the Anhalt Provincial Government, succeeding Alfred Freyberg.
+Additionally, on 1 January 1940, Jordan was named Minister-President of the Anhalt State Government, succeeding Alfred Freyberg.
 He was one the few individuals to simultaneously hold the posts of Reichsstatthalter and Minister-President.
 On 16 November 1942, the jurisdiction of the Reich Defense Commissioners was changed from the Wehrkreis to the Gau level, and Jordan remained Commissioner for only his Gau.